-Candidate for LSC Member-at-Large
+Candidate for Director-at-Large

-Secretary, Arkansas State Board of Nursing
+RN Member, Alaska Board of Nursing

-Describe all relevant professional, regulatory, and community experience.
+Describe all relevant professional, regulatory and community experience.

 I have been a RN for 24 years.
 I have worked in Massachusetts, Hawaii, Vermont and now Alaska.
 I was appointed to the Alaska BON on 3/1/2015; I have served as Vice Chair and Chair of that Board.
 I am serving my second term on the NCSBN CORE Committee.
 My RN experience currently focuses on inpatient pediatrics, low level PICU, and level II NICU.
 Alaska Native Medical Center exist as an urban hub providing specialty services and trauma care to rural areas throughout Alaska.
 I serve the Alaska Native Customer Owners.
 I am committed to strength based; family focused and culturally centered care.
 I have been a nursing faculty member for 18 years and currently hold the rank of Professor.
 I have taught in undergraduate and graduate programs.
 My program of research focuses on Women’s Roles, Relationships, and Health.
 Special projects within my faculty role have focused on undergraduate program evaluation.
 I currently serve locally on the Narcotic Drug Treatment Center Board and the Winterberry Charter School Board.
 Although I have trained and practiced as a FNP, I found my heart was at the bedside and my commitment is to the RN role.
 There are many talented members on the board of directors most often from board staff or APRN roles.
 I am committed to keeping a national focus on the RN role, believe in BS entry to practice and feel the board of NCSBN should include balanced representation.

 What is your perspective regarding the following issues affecting nursing regulation?